-The installation, maintenance, operation, and care of the AyrDyne[®] Monitoring System Human to do so.
+The installation, maintenance, operation, and care of the AyrDyne® Monitoring System Human Machine Interface (HMI) should only be performed by individuals who are qualified and trained to do so.
 A "qualified" person in this context is a person who has skills and knowledge related to the construction and operation of electrical equipment and its installation through both work experience and training.
 Additionally, a qualified person is one who has received and undergone safety training specific to electrical maintenance.

 Anyone who has not undergone safety training specific to this system should not operate or perform maintenance on the system.